Kunal-Pere/Deploying_Python_Application-With-Docker/README.md

    sudo nano requirements.txt

    sudo nano Dockerfile

+   we have pushed this files on our remote-repository.
+For this we used below commands:

+   git add .

+   git commit -m "msg"

+   git push origin main

-6) ### Now, let's build the image and run the Docker container using below commands:
+7) ### Now, let's build the image and run the Docker container using below commands:

    ### Build the Docker image: